Charlie's Angels Animal Rescue

 Without Charlie's Angels, nearly all of these innocent animals would be euthanized or left to die alone.

 We are a non-profit 501(c)3 organization dedicated to rescuing these homeless, abandoned, neglected, and often abused animals.
 Some are immediately placed in a foster home, some are brought to Safe Haven, our kennel located in Fletcher, NC.
-From there, we work with other rescue groups in the northeast who accept many of our local dogs and cats and find loving homes for them.
+From there, we host local adoption events and we work with other rescue groups in the northeast who accept many of our local dogs and cats and find loving homes for them.
 Thanks to this cooperative effort, there are dogs and cats that we rescued who are living in loving homes in Pennsylvania, New York, Georgia, and as far away as Canada.
 Some have gone on to do amazing things, like a Treeing Walker Hound named Boomer who is now working as a search and rescue dog in Canada.

 What does CAAR do?